 \section{Discussion and Conclusion}

-In this paper, we propose to perform OFC in AU recognition for better generalizing the model to unseen faces and a CSN architecture design for OFC.
+In this paper, we propose to perform OFC in AU recognition to better generalize the model to unseen faces and propose a CSN architecture design for OFC.
 For simplicity, we demonstrate the effectiveness of the CSN architecture with an IR50 backbone.
-On the DISFA, DISFA+, and UNBC-McMaster datasets, we show that our OFC CSN-IR50 model (a) substantially outperforms the performance of IR50 with NCG, (b) substantially outperforms IR50 with the naive OFC method of BS, as well as (c) the fine-tuned version of this method we call CSN-IR50-Output (note that it only differs from our model in where the merging takes place), and (d) also outperforms SOTA NCG models for both AU intensity estimation and AU detection.
-With further analysis, we show that the superiority of OFC with CSN-IR50 lies in its ability to calibrate for diverse facial attributes across different identities.
-Specifically, it substantially reduce false positives in AU recognition, albeit at the cost of increasing false negatives.
+On the DISFA, DISFA+, and UNBC-McMaster datasets, we show that our OFC CSN-IR50 model (a) substantially outperforms IR50 with NCG, (b) substantially outperforms IR50 with the naive OFC method of BS, as well as (c) the fine-tuned version of this method we call CSN-IR50-Output (note that it only differs from our model in where the merging takes place), and (d) also outperforms SOTA NCG models for both AU intensity estimation and AU detection.
+We further show that the superiority of OFC with CSN-IR50 lies in its ability to calibrate for diverse facial attributes across different identities.
+Specifically, it substantially reduces false positives in AU recognition, albeit at the cost of increasing false negatives.
 With case examples, we demonstrate how the reduction of false positives is achieved through mitigating overestimation and misidentification of AUs due to various facial attribute biases, including eyebrow locations, wrinkles, eyeglasses, and facial hair.

-One important note is that, while comparison with CSN-IR50-Output and IR50 (OFC w/ BS) is fair and shows large performance improvement, the comparison between our CSN-IR50 and other SOTA models is not an apples to apples comparison because CSN-IR50 is for OFC, enhanced with one important labeled frame of neutral expression from each participant in the validation set, while the SOTA models are for NCG.
+One important note is that, while the comparison with CSN-IR50-Output and IR50 (OFC w/ BS) is fair and shows large performance improvement, the comparison between our CSN-IR50 and other SOTA models is not an apples-to-apples comparison because CSN-IR50 is for OFC, enhanced with one labeled frame of neutral expression from each participant in the validation set, while the SOTA models are for NCG.
 However, also note that the effectiveness of our proposed CSN architecture is demonstrated only using the simple IR50 as the backbone for simplicity in our paper.
 Additionally, CSN is not a replacement for existing NCG AU recognition models; rather, it is an augmentation that can be integrated with any existing model.
 Therefore, as an important future direction, we believe that our CSN architecture design has great potential to be integrated with more complicated, advanced backbone models for AU recognition to achieve higher performance.